-- 4.6 (a) The intent of these provisions is to ensure that controls are implemented to support cyber resilience, information technology planning, acquisition, development and maintenance, computer operations, information systems support and security.
+- 16. Subsection 4.3(3) is changed by adding "(or certain aspects of the role)" immediately after "role of a CCO". - 17.
+Section 4.6 is changed - (a) by replacing paragraph (a) with the following: - (a) The intent of these provisions is to ensure that controls are implemented to support cyber resilience, information technology planning, acquisition, development and maintenance, computer operations, information systems support and security.
 Recognized guides as to what constitutes adequate information technology controls may include guidance, principles or frameworks published by the Chartered Professional Accountants Canada (CPA Canada), American Institute of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO), or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST).
-We are of the view that internal controls include controls which support the processing integrity of the models used to quantify, aggregate, and manage the clearing agency's risks. - (b) Capacity management requires that the clearing agency monitor, review, and test (including stress test) the actual capacity and performance of the system on an ongoing basis.
-Accordingly, under paragraph 4.6(b), the clearing agency is required to meet certain standards for its estimates and for testing.
-These standards are consistent with prudent business practice.
-The activities and tests required in this subsection are to be carried out at least once in each 12-month period.
-In practice, continuing changes in technology, risk management requirements and competitive pressures will often result in these activities being carried out or tested more frequently. - (c) A security incident is considered to be any event that actually or potentially jeopardizes the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits, or that constitutes a violation or imminent threat of violation of security policies, security procedures or acceptable use policies.
+We are of the view that internal controls include controls which support the processing integrity of the models used to quantify, aggregate, and manage the clearing agency's risks.. - (b) in paragraph (b), by replacing "subsection 4.6(b)" with "paragraph 4.6(b)" and "once a year" with "once in each 12-month period", - (c) by replacing paragraph (c) with the following: - (c) A security incident is considered to be any event that actually or potentially jeopardizes the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits, or that constitutes a violation or imminent threat of violation of security policies, security procedures or acceptable use policies.
 A failure, malfunction, delay or security incident is considered to be "material" if the clearing agency would, in the normal course of operations, escalate the matter to or inform its senior management ultimately accountable for technology.
 Such events would not generally include those that have or would have little or no impact on the clearing agency's operations or on participants, although non-material events may become material if they recur or have a cumulative effect.
 Any event that requires non-routine measures or resources by the clearing agency would also be considered material and thus reportable to the securities regulatory authority.
 The onus would be on the clearing agency to document the reasons for any security incident it did not consider material.
 It is expected that, as part of the notification required under paragraph 4.6(c), the clearing agency will provide updates on the status of the event and the resumption of service.
 Further, the clearing agency should have comprehensive and well-documented procedures in place to record, analyze, and resolve all systems failures, malfunctions, delays and security incidents.
 In this regard, the clearing agency should undertake a "post-mortem" review to identify the causes and any required improvement to the normal operations or business continuity arrangements.
 Such reviews should, where relevant, include the clearing agency's participants.
-The results of such internal reviews are required to be communicated to the securities regulatory authority as soon as practicable.
-22
+The results of such internal reviews are required to be communicated to the securities regulatory authority as soon as practicable.1, and